AI Workshop: learn to build apps with AI →

 line = file.readline()

-It’s common to combine this with a loop, for example to read every line into a list entry:
+It’s common to combine this with a loop, for example to read the file line by line:

 filename = '/Users/flavio/test.txt'